evnit/android_device_samsung_e120k/README.md

-## CM11.0 Build Instructions for CeloxHD
+## CM11.0 Build Instructions for SHV-E120

 ### Setting Up The Source Tree
 You will first need to follow the instructions at http://source.android.com/source/initializing.html to setup and initialize your build environment.